jwharm/java-gi/README.md

 ### Arrays and pointers

-Arrays with a known length (specified as gobject-introspection annotations) are mapped to Java arrays. java-gi generates code to automatically copy native array contents from and to a Java array, marshaling the contents to the correct types along the way.
+Arrays with a known length (specified as gobject-introspection annotations) are mapped to Java arrays.
+Java-GI generates code to automatically copy native array contents from and to a Java array, marshaling the contents to the correct types along the way.
 A `null` terminator is added where applicable.
-You also don't need to specify the array length as a separate parameter (even though many C functions need this) because java-gi will insert it for you automatically.
+You also don't need to specify the array length as a separate parameter (even though many C functions need this) because Java-GI will insert it for you automatically.

 As an example: